 #Why does my iPhone see my Samsung TV but AirPlay won’t connect?

-Your iPhone discovers the TV through mDNS on UDP port 5353, but AirPlay streaming needs additional ports (554, 3689) to complete the handshake.
-A router firewall or AP isolation setting can block those specific ports while still allowing device discovery.
-Check your router’s firewall rules, and try resetting paired devices in the TV’s AirPlay settings.
+Discovery uses mDNS on UDP 5353, but AirPlay streaming also needs ports 554 and 3689.
+Router firewall or AP isolation settings can block those without affecting device visibility on your network.
+Check your router’s firewall rules, open exceptions for those three ports, and reset paired devices in the TV’s AirPlay settings to clear any stale handshake data.

 #Does AirPlay work on all Samsung TV models?

-No. AirPlay 2 is only available on Samsung Smart TVs from 2018 and newer.
-Older models have no AirPlay support.
-You can check your model year in Settings > Support > About This TV.
-If your TV predates 2018, use a Lightning or USB-C HDMI adapter or an Apple TV 4K to mirror content.
+No. AirPlay 2 requires a 2018 or newer Samsung TV.
+Older models have zero AirPlay support.
+Check your year in Settings > Support > About This TV, then pick up a Lightning or USB-C HDMI adapter or an Apple TV 4K box if your TV predates 2018.

 #Why does AirPlay work for a few minutes then drop?